wrh2/pyProcessor/report/report.md

 ##### Instruction Fetch

-During this stage, the PC is incremented with its own internal ALU.
+During this stage, the PC is incremented with its own internal adder.
 This takes one cycle to complete.
 Once complete the PC outputs a 16-bit integer that is address of the next instruction to grab from the instruction memory.
 The memory location specified by the output of the program counter is then accessed.
 The output of the instruction memory is a 32-bit instruction that is connected to the input